-The relative errors are shown for the cavity problem in fig. 12.
-Figure 12 shows that the twocircuit QLBM agrees with the classical LBM when simulated with the statevector simulator in Qiskit's SDK [79].
+The relative errors are shown for the cavity problem in fig. 13.
+Figure 13 shows that the two-circuit QLBM agrees with the classical LBM when simulated with the statevector simulator in Qiskit's SDK [76].
 The statevector simulator perfects exact tomography but is generally limited to small simulations due to exponentially increasing memory requirements with qubit numbers.

-5.2.1 Quantum resource estimation and improvement
+5.2.1.
+Quantum resource estimation and improvement

-Implementing the two-circuit method for solving the Navier-Stokes equations using quantum latticebased algorithms shows quantum resource advantages over the single-circuit method.
+Implementing the two-circuit method for solving the Navier- Stokes equations using quantum lattice-based algorithms shows quantum resource advantages over the single-circuit method.
 The advantages are achieved in two areas: two-qubit gate count and runtime.
-Two-qubit gates like CNOTs are slower and more error-prone than single-qubit gates, which has prompted bodies of work to reduce counts of these gates in quantum algorithms [87].
+Two-qubit gates like CX are slower and more errorprone than single-qubit gates, which has prompted bodies of work to reduce counts of these gates in quantum algorithms [88].
 The projected runtime is calculated by summing the implementation time for each gate in the circuit.
 As such, the runtime is approximately proportional to the circuit depth.

 We show the reduction in gate counts by converting the circuit into a series of equivalent one- and two-qubit gates via the Qiskit transpiler.
-This procedure is conducted on a 64×64 lattice, with no prior optimizations or conversions to backend-specific gate sets.
-Table 1 show that pre-computing the boundary conditions using classical methods reduces the gate count by at least 35%.
+This procedure is conducted on a $64 \times 64$ lattice, with no prior optimizations or conversions to backend-specific gate sets.
+Table 1 shows that pre-computing the boundary conditions using classical methods reduces the gate count by at least 35%.
 By running the QLBM-frugal stream function and vorticity circuits concurrently, circuit depth is reduced to the maximum depth of its constituent circuits.
-Table 1 shows that a 33% reduction in circuit depth when compared against the single-circuit algorithm by Budinski [52].
+Table 1 shows that a 33% reduction in circuit depth when compared against the single-circuit algorithm by Budinski [48].

 We similarly transpile the results relative to a select backend.
-During compilation, we set the optimization level to be 3, as defined in Javadi-Abhari et al. [79] documentation.
+During compilation, we set the optimization level to be 3, as defined in Javadi-Abhari et al. [76] documentation.
 The optimization levels in Qiskit range from 0 to 3, corresponding to more aggressive optimization.
-The most aggressive optimizations include noise adaptive qubit mapping and gate cancellation.
-This compilation reduces the circuit to one with fewer gates but the same functionality.
+The most aggressive optimizations include noise-adaptive qubit mapping and gate cancellation.
+This compilation reduces the circuit to one with fewer gates yet retains the same functionality.
 Still, such optimization only modestly reduces gate counts in the cases discussed herein.